- Religion and Philosophy»

 Today's writing is lesson having to do with our sense of identity and belonging, both fundamental needs of all human beings.
-We will look at how God has made much provision in Christ to fulfill and satisfy this hunger and thirst to belong and identified as valuable and loved.
+We will look at how God has made many provisions in Christ to fulfill and satisfy this hunger and thirst to belong and identified as valuable and loved.

-The portion of scripture that the lesson will be based upon will begin with Christ's baptsim in the river Jordan, an act that was not required, but practiced by Him, as an example to for us to follow Him.
-At this event the Father declares to all that this is His (belonging) Beloved (identified as His valued) Son.
+The portion of scripture that the lesson will be based upon will begin with Christ's baptism in the river Jordan, an act that was not required, but practiced by Him, as an example to for us to follow Him.
+At this event, the Father declares to all that this is His (belonging) Beloved (identified as His valued), Son.

 Let us continue with the Bible text about Baptism and look at how this applies to us personally.

 When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
 And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased.”

 Baptism is all about surrender to God by dying to the Old aimless sinful person we were and immersing ourselves into the waters that symbolize our death and burial and rising from those waters to become a new creature in Christ bringing us into a right relationship with God and belonging to Him.